dfranklinau/dotfiles/README.md

 ```
 git clone git@github.com:dfranklinau/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles
+git submodule init
+git submodule update
 bash install.sh
 ```

+Git submodules are used for managing Vim plugins.

-The installation script will create a symbolic link for all specified files within `~/.dotfiles`.
-A simple back up process is included to prevent basic cases of data loss.
-If a file already exists when creating a symbolic link the file will be moved to `~/.dotfiles_backup`.
+The installation script creates symbolic links for a list of files and folders within `~/.dotfiles`.
+If a file or folder already exists when creating a symbolic link the file will be moved to `~/.dotfiles_backup`.

+In the case of pre-existing folders, it is easier to manually move the folders to another location and then run the installation script otherwise the symbolic link may fail.